CMU-07-120/intro-to-software-construction/finalproject.md

 locally on your computer and push the contents to the watch over a USB connection.

-The watch contents can be controlled using a series commands from the computer.
+The watch contents can be controlled using a series of commands from the computer.
 There are several components to the pipeline here:

 1. **The Watch**: It runs an Arduino-based firmware that we do not need to touch for